kamsza/io_django/README.md

 For other half (database creation and front-end) check https://github.com/kamsza/io_django

-You can remove te user with
+You can remove te user nad crontab entry with

     # ./uninstall.sh

-Or remove the user together with files by running
+To do this and also remove files, run

     # ./uninstall.sh --delete-files